-None of the above post is intended as specific finance or investing advice.
+None of the above posts is intended as specific financial or investing advice.
 Before investing, you should research both the individual investments and the platform you plan to use yourself.
 This post has laid out what has worked well for me and the factual information of these platforms but what is best for me, may not be what is best for you.
 Please understand that when you invest in stocks and shares, you do so at the risk of losing money.
 If you are uncomfortable with this risk, please seek advice before making any investment decisions.

 - http://lazyfidad.com/2021/02/12/how-to-increase-your-isa-allowance-using-fees/ – a really interesting piece on using your ISA fees to marginally increase your allowance.

 - https://centbycent.co.uk/trading-212-or-vanguard-what-investor-are-you – a comparison of different investing styles – set and forget using Vanguard or trading using Trading 212.